kudobuilder/kudo/docs/cli.md

 ### Install a Package

 There are four options how to install a package.
-For development you are able to install packages from your local filesystem or local tgz file.
+For development you can install packages from your local filesystem or local tgz file.
 For testing or working without a repository it is possible to install via a url location.
 The last option is installation from the package repository.

 Installation during development can use a relative or absolute path to the package folder.